SparkCalcSparkCalc

 Leaky Faucet Calculator

-That annoying drip might seem harmless, but it adds up!
 According to the USGS and EPA, a faucet dripping once per second wastes over 5 gallons (19 litres) per day.
-This calculator shows exactly how much water and money your leak is costing based on your drip rate.
-Even a slow drip deserves a quick fix.
+This calculator estimates the water wasted and its cost based on the drip rate.

 drips/min